 It’s important to refresh your content so that it is relevant and up to date.
-If users notice that the last time your content was updated was in 2014, they’re most likely going to seek other options.
+If users notice that the last time your content was updated was in 2014, they will most likely seek other options.
 You want to be seen as a credible source, and regularly updating your content will boost your validity.

-A great way to improve your existing content is by adding new information and keywords that can enrich your overall SEO.
+A great way to improve your existing content is by adding new information and keywords that can enrich your overall SEO results.

 Depending on which specific keyword you are wanting to target, you can use a tool such as CognitiveSEO’s Content Tool to help you come up with relevant topics and keywords to integrate into your content, ultimately allowing you to rank higher.